QinqinAndMacaulayCat/copula-model-project/report.md

         """
-        return: np.array, the inverse of h function, which is the conditional CDF of u given v. since the inverse of h function will lead to the x, which is uniform distributed, the value should be between 0 and 1.
+        return: np.array, the inverse of h function, which is the conditional cdf of u given v. since the inverse of h function will lead to the x, which is uniform distributed, the value should be between 0 and 1.
         """